 Ranunculuses

 Thin tissue paper-like petals are tightly bundled to create the many delicate layers of a ranunculus bloom.
 Although its appearance is delicate and fragile, making it a favorite flower for weddings, it is actually a hardy bloom.
-As such, it is a fabulous choice for boutonnieres and centerpieces for outdoor weddings in the spring.
+As such, it is a fabulous choice for boutonnieres and centerpieces at outdoor spring weddings.
 Ranunculus blooms in late winter through early spring, making them available for weddings in February through May.

 Dahlias